-6-G (2) Gender-Based Misconduct
+6-G (2) Misconduct Specified in Government Regulations

-This Section 6-G (2) deals with cases of an allegation of sexual assault, sexual harassment, domestic violence, dating violence, stalking, or any form of gender-based misconduct, as required by government regulations.

-Both the faculty member accusedrespondent as well as the complainant (whether faculty or staff member, or student) shall have the same right to file a grievance against the University regarding the sanction or corrective action as provided in this section.
-Whether the grievance is filed by the complainant or accusedrespondent in the original allegation, the Academic Senate President shall distribute a copy to the other person (with a copy to the Executive Director of the Office of Equity and Diversity) and inform the person of the right to comment on the grievance, and inform that person that both parties have equal rights to participate under Sections 7-C (4) and 7-D of Chapter 7 (unless the Vice Provost has already so informed them).
+This Section 6-G (2) sets out rules to apply, if required by government regulations, in cases of an allegation of sexual assault, sexual harassment, domestic violence, dating violence, or stalking.
+Both the faculty member responding party as well as the reporting party (whether faculty or staff member, or student) shall have the same right to file a grievance against the University regarding findings, conclusions, sanctions and corrective actions, or any of them as provided in this Section 6-G (1).
+Whether the grievance is filed by the reporting party or responding party in the original allegation, the Academic Senate President shall distribute a copy to the other person (with a copy to the Executive Director of the Office of Equity and Diversity) and inform the person of the right to comment on the grievance, and inform that person that both parties have equal rights to participate under Chapter 7 (unless the Vice Provost has already so informed them).

-If it happens that both parties file a grievance, the same panel will hear both grievances simultaneously, and the chair of the Committee on Faculty Tenure and Privileges Appeals shall provide equal and appropriate rights as to convening the grievance hearing, under Section 7-C (2) of Chapter 7.
+If it happens that both parties file a grievance, the same panel will hear both grievances simultaneously, and the Chair of the Committee on Tenure and Privileges Appeals shall provide equal and appropriate rights as to convening the grievance hearing, under Section 7-C (2).

-If the complainant and the accusedrespondent are of different genders, the grievance hearing panel, or the Step 5 (of Section 8-D (2) of Chapter 8) hearing panel for a dismissal or demotion, shall include members of different genders.
+If the reporting party and the responding party are of different genders, the grievance hearing panel, or the Step 5 (of Section 8-D (2)) hearing board for a dismissal or demotion, shall include members of different genders.

-As provided in Section 6-F (4), both the accusedrespondent and the complainant will be notified, in writing and on the same day, of any initial, interim, and final decision resolving the disciplinary matter, including any sanctions imposed and the rationale for the result and the sanctions.
+As provided in Section 6-F (4), both the responding party and the reporting party will be notified, in writing and on the same day, of any initial, interim, and final decision resolving the disciplinary matter, including any sanctions imposed and the rationale for the result and the sanctions.

 The timeframes for the steps in the grievance process are set out in Chapter 7.
-The chair of the Committee on Tenure and Privileges Appeals or the Provost may authorize an extension of a timeframe for good cause and with written notice to the complainant and the accusedrespondent of the delay and the reason for the delay.
+The Chair of the Committee on Tenure and Privileges Appeals or the Provost may authorize an extension of a timeframe for good cause and with written notice to the reporting party and the responding party of the delay and the reason for the delay.